andreas-mausch/andreas-mausch.github.io/posts/2023-02-27-keyboard-layouts/index.md

 There are two good solutions for that: Use an US Intl layout, which maps Ä to `AltGr + Q`, Ü to `AltGr + Y`, Ö to `AltGr + P` and ß to `AltGr + S`.

-The second option, which I prefer and now use, is [EurKEY](https://eurkey.steffen.bruentjen.eu/).
+The second option, which I prefer and now use, is [EurKEY](https://eurkey.steffen.bruentjen.eu/), the **European Keyboard Layout for Europeans, Coders and Translators**.
 It comes preinstalled with Manjaro and after some readjusting is a joy to use. ä, ö, ü are now placed on AlgGr + a, o and u, which is easy to remember.

 I do own ISO and ANSI keyboards, and I am comfortable using EurKEY on both.

-TODO: layout.svg
+{% image "eurkey-layout.svg", "EurKEY Keyboard Layout" %}

 # Keyboard shortcomings